jack-driscoll/jack-driscoll.github.io/_posts/2025-07-05-github-pages-diy.md

 ![nteleky and lupa present: github pages without 200+MiB of dependencies](/images/gh_pages_intro.png)

+# GitHub Pages The Hard Way

+This is an advanced guide to github pages.
+If you're just getting started (and it's a great place to get started on the web, for anyone - *really*) check out [GitHub Pages the Easiest Way](https://jackd.ethertech.org/github-pages/) and the simple, small (<10KiB), self-documenting `.zip` file to get you started - [quick-github-pages](https://jackd.ethertech.org/quick-github-pages.html).
+This will have you up and running on GH Pages in a couple hours, *max*; fast people will be less than an hour.
+It's easy enough for *anyone*.

-# How to make your github pages site shine (and why I'm poor)
+## How to make your github pages site shine (and why I'm poor)

 [I built this because I had to figure it all out the hard way—and I wanted to leave a map for the next person.](#why-this)  *It's really long and I don't want to understand how it works, I just want to change the font.*  [The TL;DR is here](#tldr), but I found that until I understood what was *really* going on, I kept breaking things.